Ex-PM elected Algeria's new president, to protesters' dismay

 Macron added that “it's Algerians' responsibility to find the ways and means in the context of a real democratic dialogue.”

-Adamson reported from Paris.
-Elaine Ganley and Sylvie Corbet in Paris contributed.
+Corbet reported from Paris.
+Elaine Ganley and Thomas Adamson in Paris contributed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.